 Favorite quote from the author:

-Let’s start by debunking a myth that seems to be taking over the world: being busy does not equal being productive.
-Sure, the two concepts do meet to some extent, but one does not necessarily depend on the other.
+Being busy does not equal being productive.
 To be productive is to be efficient in your endeavors and make significant steps towards your end goal with an appropriate amount of resources consumed in the process.

-I say appropriate because if the input is excessively high, but the results don’t match and they’re just average, it means that you’ve been keeping yourself busy, instead of being productive.
-Truthfully, achieving success doesn’t have to be difficult.
-Working hard pays off as long as you’ve got a good plan and a winning strategy, but struggling and giving your all only to say that you’ve tried isn’t the most efficient approach you could try.
+If your input is extremely high, but your results are just average, that means you’ve been keeping yourself busy instead of being productive.
+Success doesn’t have to be difficult.
+Working hard pays off as long as you’ve got a good plan and a winning strategy, but struggling only to say that you’ve tried isn’t the most efficient approach.

-Instead, you’re much better off if you allocate your limited resources strategically and keep some time for yourself.
-Avoiding burnout and exhaustion while still moving forward with your objectives is the ultimate strategy you ought to pursue.
-Effortless can teach you exactly how to do so, but you’ll have to make sure to not just read, but also implement what you’ll find out in this book.
+If you allocate your limited resources strategically and keep some time for yourself, you’ll be better off.
+Avoiding burnout and exhaustion while still moving forward with your objectives is the ultimate strategy.
+Effortless by Greg McKeown can teach you exactly how to do so, but you’ll have to make sure to not just read, but also implement what you’ll find out in this book.

 Here are my three favorite lessons so far:

-- Train your mind into becoming more relaxed during work, and your actions will follow.
+- Train your mind to be relaxed at work, and productive actions will automatically follow.

 Let’s explore these valuable lessons in detail and find out more about each one of them!